uva-engineering-decision-analysis/class_notes/Session_11.md

 ![34](Picturs/pic_34.png)

-The new expected value is being the weighted average of your prior expectetion and the sample mean.
+The new expected value is being the weighted average of your prior expectation and the sample mean.
 If w is very small, then you are putting most of your weight on your sample data, otherwise you put most of the weight on the prior expectation.

 ### Sensitivity analysis

 ![35](Picturs/pic_35.png)

 The X-axis shows the w and the Y-axis shows the prior expectation.
 Given the prior expectation is 0.5 and the number of the positive tests is equal to zero.
-If you have high strong prior beliefs, your posterir mean is going to be about 0.26.
+If you have high strong prior beliefs, your posterior mean is going to be about 0.26.
-If you have less strong prior beliefs, your posterir mean is going to be about 0.16.
+If you have less strong prior beliefs, your posterior mean is going to be about 0.16.
-If you have very weak strong prior beliefs, your posterir mean is going to be about 0.02.
+If you have very weak strong prior beliefs, your posterior mean is going to be about 0.02.

 ## Building a predictive model

 Ex: We have a sample of 342 diabetes patients and for each of them we have observation for 64 different variables.
-These variabels may or may not give you the useful information.
+These variables may or may not give you the useful information.
 Suppose that the progress of the diabetes is the linear function along with different variables.
 So, each wight indicates how important is the corresponding variable.
 We have error process in this model which is independent and identically distributed.
 The error follows the standard normal distribution There is the data dependence such as the data dependence between family members who live at the same house.
 Most of these variables may not been useful and relevant.